-Additional cell types can easily be added.

-Additional presets can easily be added.
+More cell types can easily be added.
+More presets can easily be added.

-Additional programmable cells can also be added but proceed with caution to make sure an evaluation cycle can be completed in the allotted time.
-As many as 32 cells may be doable with 0.25ms clock rate, and we have pre-allocated addresses for 32 cells.
-The default build includes 16 cells but a build with 24 cells is available as of March 2019; contact ASI if you need it.
+Additional programmable cells can also be added.
+As many as 32 cells may be doable with 0.25 ms clock rate, and we have pre-allocated addresses for that already.